symfony/symfony-docs/reference/events.rst

         $val = $event->getControllerResult();
         $response = new Response();

-        // ... some how customize the Response from the return value
+        // ... somehow customize the Response from the return value

         $event->setResponse($response);
     }